The Blue Screen of Death: Causes and How to Fix It

 Screenshot of error message on blue background

 There are several reasons for the BSOD to appear.
 Hardware or software issues can cause it.
-Your device could also have viruses or malware which would set off the BSOD.
-With so many potential sources, it can make it difficult to determine the initial problem and resolve it.
+Your device could also have viruses or malware, setting off the BSOD.
+With so many potential sources, it can make it difficult to determine and resolve the initial problem.

 Luckily, Windows does provide error codes explaining why the BSOD appeared.
 There are also a few ways to troubleshoot the problem.